 http://example.com/events/2008/04

 This gives us the advantage of having a non-ambiguous hierarchical format for the date in the URL, which raises an interesting point.
 What would happen if we omitted that 04 in the URL?
-What would you (as a user) expect?
+What would the user expect?
 This is described as hacking the URL.

 16.2.2 Make hackable URLs